This article was updated on Nov. 23, 2020, to include new information from a UT Southwestern study of COVID-19 and pregnancy.

 Will having COVID-19 affect delivery and postpartum care?

 Making sure you and your baby are safe is our top priority.
-Even if you have or are suspected of having a mild case of COVID-19 when you go into labor, you’ll be isolated and nurses, doctors, and midwives will wear protective garb.
+Even if you have or are suspected of having a mild case of COVID-19 – or if you are asymptomatic but test positive upon admission to the hospital – when you go into labor, you’ll be isolated and nurses, doctors, and midwives will wear protective garb.
 Since the illness is spread by respiratory droplets, a C-section does not reduce the risk of infection in the newborn.

 Should I breastfeed if I am infected?